 The Ford Puma is a very safe car, with Euro NCAP (the independent body responsible for crash-testing new cars) awarding it a maximum five-star safety rating.

-It scored well across the board: 94 per cent for adult occupants, 84 per cent for children, 77 per cent for vulnerable road users and 74 per cent for its safety assist systems.
+It scored well across the board: 94% for adult occupants, 84% for children, 77% for vulnerable road users and 74% for its safety assist systems.

 There’s also a lane-departure warning which will alert the driver if you start straying out of your lane on the motorway, while hill-start assist will prevent the car rolling backwards during a hill-start manoeuvre.